maxiaodong97/CarND-LaneLines-P1/writeup.md

 A few shortcomings in my solution:
 1. I use straight lines to approximate the left lane and right lane.
 This is most likely not true, as road may be curved.
 2. I define the region based on assumption that the camera is fixed and the road is flat.
-3. More parameter tunning is required to find out best of most scenarios.
+3. More parameter tunning is required to find out the best for the most scenarios.
 4. If the slope changed dramatically in a video frame, this is most likely to be false identified.
 We should probably filter it out.

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement for above shortcomings would be:

-1. Use spline interpolate to make curved line in stead of straight line.
-I have tried this approach, but it looks hit some boundry errors using opencv as a limitation.
+1. Use spline interpolation interp1d() to make curved line in stead of straight line.
+I have tried this approach, but it looks hit some boundry errors using scipy as a limitation.
 Probably I can use some other library.
 2. Use color selection to identify the road area, eg: [0, 0, 0] to [100, 100, 100] to mark the road and find the road line first as the region.
 This probably will not work for wild road.
-Another solution is to build 3-D model from two image, so we get depth information and from there to derive the drivable region
+Another solution is to build 3-D model from frames, so we get depth information and from there to derive the drivable region
-3. Need to extract some images from video as simple to find better parameters.
+3. Need to extract some images from video as samples to find better parameters.
 4. Smooth out the high frequency slope across the video frames.